JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

    fun daysPhrase(): String = "There are only ${daysUntilNewYear()} days left until New Year! 🎆"
    ```
-6. Add all necessary imports as suggested by the IDE.
+3. Add all necessary imports as suggested by the IDE.
-   Make sure you import the `Clock` class from the `kotlin.time` package.
+   Make sure to import `kotlin.time.Clock`, not `kotlinx.datetime.Clock`.
-7. In the `Greeting.kt` file, update the `Greeting` class to see the result:
+4. In the `Greeting.kt` file, update the `Greeting` class to see the result:

     ```kotlin
     class Greeting {